Hana Lowry: Early life

 Lowry grew up in Western Australia and was spotted as a talented junior.
 She was one of 5 Western Australian players in the Australian squad for the 2019 AFC U-16 Women's Championship.
 She scored twice against Thailand, and another in the 3rd place playoff against China for a total of 3 for the tournament.

 Club career

 Lowry was selected in the Perth Glory squad for the 2019–20 W-League.
 She played several games off the bench, and was selected to start against Newcastle Jets.
 In this starting appearance Lowry scored her first W-League goal in a 4–2 victory.

+At the conclusion of the 2023–24 season, Lowry was named "Most Glorious Player" by Perth Glory at their annual end-of-season awards ceremony.

+On 8 August 2024, the club announced Lowry's departure.
+Sydney FC announced her signing later that day.

+International career

+In November 2024, Lowry received her first senior call up to the Australian national team.
+Unfortunately, two days before the friendly against Brazil, her club confirmed that she had suffered a anterior cruciate ligament injury and would be out for the season.